 The simplest page-replacement algorithm is a first-in, first-out (FIFO) algorithm.
 A FIFO replacement algorithm associates with each page the time when that page was brought into memory.
 When a page must be replaced, the oldest page is chosen.
 Notice that it is not strictly necessary to record the time when a page is brought in.
 We can create a FIFO queue to hold all pages in memory.
 We replace the page at the head of the queue.
 When a page is brought into memory, we insert it at the tail of the queue.
 For our example reference string, our three frames are initially empty.
 The first three references (7, 0, 1) cause page faults and are brought into these empty frames.
 The next reference (2) replaces page 7, because page 7 was brought in first.
-Since 0 is the next reference to 3 results in replacement of page 0, since it is now first in line.
+Since 0 is the next reference and 0 is already in memory, we have no fault for this reference.
+The first reference to 3 results in replacement of page 0, since it is now first in line.
 Because of this replacement, the next reference, to 0, will fault.
 Page 1 is then replaced by page 0.
 This process continues as shown in Figure 9.12.
 Every time a fault occurs, we show which pages are in our three frames.
 There are fifteen faults altogether.